PlasmaPy/PlasmaPy/docs/development/doc_guide.rst

 ~~~~~~~~~~

 Sphinx_ uses the Jinja_ templating engine to generate HTML code.
 Jinja_
 may be used within the documentation when templating is necessary.
+For
+more details, please refer to `Sphinx's templating page`_.

 Writing documentation
 =====================